OliverDrechsler/front_door_intercom_automation/README.md

   It is a self coded software project which just requires a Raspberry Pi and a wired Camera.
   It is your choice when you want to be more GDPR compliant and don't want to expose your camera to the internet.
 Also you can use this project from your home wireless network only via web ui and must not use telegram.

-### GDPDR EU / Germany hint - DSGVO Hinweis zur Kamera überwachung in Deutschland.
+### GDPDR EuropeanUnion - Germany hint - DSGVO Hinweis zur Kameraüberwachung in Deutschland

 **Only for Germany required and maybe partially for EU - please check by your self** **For Other countries are not known to me - check by yourself**